rodriguezwil/rodriguezwil/README.md

 **Domain & Skills:**
 `Telecom: SIP, Resporg, SMS/800` • `IAM & OAuth` • `REST APIs` • `Agile & Scrum` • `Secure Architecture Principles`

 ---

-### 🧾 About Me

-I'm an experienced **Product and Project Manager** with a strong background in telecom, network solutions, and enterprise service delivery.
-I'm currently expanding my technical expertise to build scalable, automated, and secure solutions through **Cloud Architecture**, **AI-driven strategies**, and **API integrations**.

-With 20+ years in complex operations and customer-facing environments, I specialize in aligning business outcomes with technical roadmaps—transforming legacy workflows into **cloud-native**, **API-enabled**, and **secure digital ecosystems**.

----